Cleveland East Ohio Gas explosion

 The Cleveland East Ohio Gas explosion occurred on the afternoon of Friday, October 20, 1944.
-The resulting gas leak, explosion and fires killed 131 people and destroyed a one-square-mile area of the east side of Cleveland, Ohio.
+The resulting gas leak, explosion and fires killed 131 people and destroyed a one-square-mile area on the east side of Cleveland, Ohio.

 History

 The East Ohio Gas Company built a full-scale commercial liquid natural gas (LNG) plant in Cleveland, Ohio in 1940, just after a successful pilot plant was built by its sister company, Hope Natural Gas Company of West Virginia.
 This was the first such plant in the world.
 Originally it had three spheres, approximately 63 ft in diameter containing LNG at −260 F. Each sphere held the equivalent of about 50 e6gal of natural gas.
 A fourth tank, a cylinder, was added in 1942.
 It had an equivalent capacity of 100 e6gal of gas.
 The plant operated successfully for three years.
 The stored liquid was regasified and put into the mains when cold snaps hit and extra capacity was needed; formerly, some customers' gas service was curtailed during a cold snap.